clicon/clixon-docs/overview.rst

 Overview
 ========

-Clixon is an open-source configuration tool that provides a configuration database, CLI, NETCONF XML and RESTCONF interfaces all defined by YANG.
+Networking devices and other computer systems can use Clixon as a management frontend.
+Clixon provides a datastore, CLI, NETCONF and RESTCONF interfaces all defined by YANG.

-Most of the projects using Clixon are for embedded networking devices.
+Most of the projects using Clixon are for networking devices.
 But Clixon can be used for other YANG-based systems as well due to a modular and pluggable architecture.

 Clixon has a transaction mechanism that ensures configuration operations are atomic.
-It also features a generated interactive configuration CLI using `CLIgen <http://www.cligen.se>`_.
+It also features a generated interactive command-line interface using `CLIgen <http://www.cligen.se>`_.

 The goal of Clixon is to provide a useful, production-grade, scalable and free YANG based configuration tool.